micheledexter/Demos/6Week/notes.md

 - [What are some of the benefits/restrictions of Criterias?](#what-are-some-of-the-benefitsrestrictions-of-criterias)

 #### How can I make a query in Hibernate?
+- By using the `@Query` annotation
+  - `@Query("FROM MyObject WHERE myobject_id = :id;`)

 #### What is HQL?
 How does it differ from SQL?
+- HQL stands for Hibernate Query Language, and it uses what looks like SQL to run queries, but having it go through Hibernate instead, which means that the query listed above actually runs the query `SELECT * FROM myobject WHERE myobject_id = [insert_id_here];`
+  - It will also get any additional things it needs from nested items

 #### Can I make SQL queries in Hibernate?
+- By using a session and [creating an **SQLQuery**](https://www.tutorialspoint.com/hibernate/hibernate_native_sql.htm) object using `pubcic SQLQuery createSQLQuery(String sqlQuery)`

 #### What are some of the benefits/restrictions of Criterias?
+- They are good for creating a set of criteria where there are a variable number of conditions placed on the result set
+  - You can go into as much or as little detail as you want to, specifying the tiniest details
+- Because you can specify tiny details, that means that they are specific to only one thing, and each Criteria can only be used for one thing
+  - Many more have to be made for different things, which can result in a lot of extra coding

 ## Spring, Spring Boot/Web MVC/Data, Validation and Exceptions
 - [Spring](#spring)